 The UK is famous worldwide for producing high quality and cutting-edge art and design graduates.
-Alumni such as James Dyson, Terence Conran and Stella McCartney are just some of the talented designers who studied in the UK.
+James Dyson, Terence Conran and Stella McCartney are just some of the talented designers who studied in the UK.
 If you want to work in the creative industries, our Art and Design Foundation will provide you with the ideal start to your studies.

 Some of our recent students of this Foundation have gone on to study illustration at University of the Arts London and Camberwell College of Arts; Fashion at the University of Leeds; Graphic Design at University of the Arts London; Central Saint Martins and Fine Art Photography at Glasgow School of Art.

 Students on this subject pathway will receive an offer of conditional progression* to study at the following universities: